-A. Ensure contact information located on OSPI Foster Care website is accurate for district's Foster Care Liaison.
+Ensure contact information located on OSPI Foster Care website is accurate for district's Foster Care Liaison, make changes as necessary, and submit screenshot as evidence.
+(ESEA Section 1112(5)(a) and RCW 28A.320.148)

-The information provided must match the OSPI Foster Care Liaison database.
+A. The information provided must match the OSPI Foster Care Liaison database.
 Submit a screenshot as evidence.